jonnonz1/nz-statute-book/acts/public/2012/national-animal-identification-and-tracing-act-2012.md

 (2) Subsection (3) applies to an order that—
-  (a) is made on or after 1 January and before 1 July in the same year; and (b) is not revoked with effect before or on 1 July in the next year; and (c) is not stopped from having effect before or on 1 July in the next year by the application of section 5 of the Regulations (Disallowance) Act 1989; and
+  (a) is made on or after 1 January and before 1 July in the same year; and (b) is not revoked with effect before or on 1 July in the next year; and (c) is not stopped from having effect before or on 1 July in the next year by the application of section 42 of the Legislation Act 2012; and
-  (d) will not be stopped from having effect before or on 1 July in the next year by the application of section 5 of the Regulations (Disallowance) Act 1989.
+  (d) will not be stopped from having effect before or on 1 July in the next year by the application of section 42 of the Legislation Act 2012.
 (3) The order is deemed to have been revoked at the close of 30 June in the next year unless it has been confirmed by an Act of Parliament passed before or on that day.
 (4) Subsection (5) applies to an order that—
-  (a) is made on or after 1 July and before or on 31 December in the same year; and (b) is not revoked with effect before or on 1 January in the year after the next year; and (c) is not stopped from having effect before or on 1 January in the year after the next year by the application of section 5 of the Regulations (Disallowance) Act 1989; and
+  (a) is made on or after 1 July and before or on 31 December in the same year; and (b) is not revoked with effect before or on 1 January in the year after the next year; and (c) is not stopped from having effect before or on 1 January in the year after the next year by the application of section 42 of the Legislation Act 2012; and
-  (d) will not be stopped from having effect before or on 1 January in the year after the next year by the application of section 5 of the Regulations (Disallowance) Act 1989.
+  (d) will not be stopped from having effect before or on 1 January in the year after the next year by the application of section 42 of the Legislation Act 2012.
 (5) The order is deemed to have been revoked at the close of 31 December in the year after the year in which it was made unless it has been confirmed by an Act of Parliament passed before or on that day.

 ### 69 Other regulations